‘Set up to fail’: The tortured history of the 9/11 Commission

 “Challenges ranged from questionable classification to politically motivated declassification,” wrote Wallace, the government secrets scholar.

-Bush and Vice President Dick Cheney, after initially balking at testifying, agreed to be interviewed together — a highly unusual way of questioning key witnesses in any investigation that was criticized for potentially allowing them to stay on the page.
+Bush and Vice President Richard B. Cheney, after initially balking at testifying, agreed to be interviewed together — a highly unusual way of questioning key witnesses in any investigation that was criticized for potentially allowing them to stay on the page.

 In the end, it was the CIA that proved most intractable.